szkrd/arch-x230/games.md

 (thank you, strace).
 Just link higher level ones into the ini folder and be sure to add go+rw with chmod.

-Sdlmame is mame 0.180, earlier ROM sets will NOT work reliably.
+Sdlmame (as of this writing) is mame 0.180, earlier ROM sets will NOT work reliably.

+Probably it is a good idea to lock the version in `pacman.conf` after installation (`IgnorePkg = sdlmame`).